Challenges upheld: Pacers, Kings get calls changed in India

 Alize Johnson scored 17 points to lead eight Pacers in double figures, and Indiana scored 46 points in the second quarter alone on the way to the easy win.

-Aaron Holiday scored 16 and JaKarr Sampson 15 for the Pacers, who outrebounded Sacramento 51-35 and had 35 assists on 49 field goals.
+Aaron Holiday scored 16 points and JaKarr Sampson had 15 for the Pacers.
+They outrebounded Sacramento 51-35 and had 35 assists on 49 field goals.

-Buddy Hield scored 17 points and Marvin Bagley III finished with 15 for Sacramento.
+Buddy Hield scored 17 points and Marvin Bagley III added 15 for Sacramento.

 More AP NBA: https://apnews.com/NBA /and https://twitter.com/AP_Sports